-CBS 510
+CBS 510 Law and Ethics for Church Based Counselors (3)

+An examination and explanation of current laws and ethical issues affecting Pastoral Counselors and Church Based Counseling applications.

-CBS 520
+CBS 520 Human DevelopmentThrough the Biblical Life-Cycle (3)

+A general overview of life development following the Biblical Stages from birth through death with emphasis on the relational skills, roles and rituals associated with each stage.

-CBS 530
+CBS 530 Congregation as a Healing Community (3)

-Law and Ethics for Church Based Counselors (3) An examination and explanation of current laws and ethical issues affecting Pastoral Counselors and Counseling applications.
-Summer Church Based Human Development Through the Biblical Life-Cycle (3) A general overview of life development following the Biblical Stages from birth through death with er relational skills, roles and rituals associated with each stage.
-Spring mphasis on the Congregation as a Healing Community (3) A general understanding of the dynamics of congregational life to personal development and adjustme maintaining healthy marital, family and personal relationships in community context.
-Emphasis will be congregational structure and dynamics necessary for the application of life-to-life and other congregation models. e placed on the Marriage and Family Ministry in the Congregation (2) Fall
+A general understanding of the dynamics of congregational life to personal development and adjustment necessary in maintaining healthy marital, family and personal relationships in community context.
+Emphasis will be placed on the congregational structure and dynamics necessary for the application of life-to-life and other congregational counseling models.

-- Marriage and Family Ministry in the Congregation (3) CBS 535 Fall The course examines the content and approaches to Marriage and Family Ministry within the local congregation.
+CBS 535 Marriage and Family Ministry in the Congregation (3)

+The course examines the content and approaches to Marriage and Family Ministry within the local congregation.
 It surveys the approaches presently used by various congregations and compares their respective strengths and weaknesses.
-It also addresses the present controversy and battle between civil and religious marriage, the emergence of Gender-Neutral marriage, and the implications for religious traditions which do not treat marriage as a sacrament. - CBS 540 ATheology of Helping People (3) Spring A survey of Christian approaches to counseling and relational healing with application to a life-to-life model of counseling in the congregation.
-Theology as a counseling theory will also be addressed. - CBS 545 Survey of Church Based Counseling Programs (3) A survey of specific programs of Church Based Counseling and their application in a congregational setting. - CBS 546 Relational Counseling Techniques (3) Spring An examination of the relational skills and settings that establish and maintain an effective counseling relationship in a congregational setting. - CBS 550 Church Based Counseling Practicum I (1) Fall, Spring, Summer Supervised counseling experience in a congregational setting.
+It also addresses the present controversy and battle between civil and religious marriage, the emergence of Gender-Neutral marriage, and the implications for religious traditions which do not treat marriage as a sacrament.

+CBS 540 ATheology of Helping People (3)

+A survey of Christian approaches to counseling and relational healing with application to a life-to-life model of counseling in the congregation.
+Theology as a counseling theory will also be addressed.

+CBS 545 Survey of Church Based Counseling Programs (3)

+A survey of specific programs of Church Based Counseling and their application in a congregational setting.

+CBS 546 Relational Counseling Techniques (3)

+An examination of the relational skills and settings that establish and maintain an effective counseling relationship in a congregational setting.

+CBS 550 Church Based Counseling Practicum I (1)

+Supervised counseling experience in a congregational setting.
 This course assists the student in establishing a practicum position in a congregation, selection of a supervisor, and the parameters of counseling ministry under the Counseling Ministry program.
+Pass/Fail.

-Pass/Fail. - CBS 555 Church Based Counseling Practicum II (1) Fall, Spring, Summer Supervised counseling experience in a congregational setting.
+CBS 555 Church Based Counseling Practicum II (1)

+Supervised counseling experience in a congregational setting.
 This course continues supervised counseling experience in an established congregational site.
 Pass/Fail.
-Prerequisite: CBS 550. - CBS 560 Church Based Counseling Practicum III (1) Fall, Spring, Summer Supervised counseling experience in a congregational setting.
+Prerequisite: CBS 550.

+CBS 560 Church Based Counseling Practicum III (1)

+Supervised counseling experience in a congregational setting.
 This course assists students in the culminating supervised counseling experience in an established congregational site.
 Pass/Fail.
-Prerequisite: CBS 555. - CBS 566 Pathology, Abnormality and Sin (3) Fall This course introduces the student to the general categories and theories of physical illness, mental health and spiritual transgression.
+Prerequisite: CBS 555.

+CBS 566 Pathology, Abnormality and Sin (3)

+This course introduces the student to the general categories and theories of physical illness, mental health and spiritual transgression.
 The student will become familiar with theories of psychology related to the DSM, related health issues and the Biblical theology of hamartiology.
-General concerns include the relationship of illness and mental health to righteous behavior and the use of holistic models of the person in addressing repentance, restitution and reconciliation of relationships with self, others, and God. - CBS 575 Readings in Christian Behavioral Science (1-3) Fall, Spring, Summer A reading course in which the student will develop an extended annotated reading list in Christian Behavioral Science texts.
+General concerns include the relationship of illness and mental health to righteous behavior and the use of holistic models of the person in addressing repentance, restitution and reconciliation of relationships with self, others, and God.

+CBS 575 Readings in Christian Behavioral Science (1-3)

+A reading course in which the student will develop an extended annotated reading list in Christian Behavioral Science texts.
 This course may be repeated with a change in topic for a maximum of fifteen units.